20 Using split-apply-combine to help in processing

 mean(x, na.rm = TRUE)

 For now, we don’t need to use anonymous functions.
-Let’s test it with just one function, like list(mean = mean) it would look like:
+Let’s all try using a named list with only one function, like list(mean = mean):

 docs/learning.qmd